 What is Waste management at AstraZeneca?

-Company operations generate waste, including biological waste and hazardous waste, and manage its disposal.
-These wastes can have adverse impacts on the environment and human health through pollution.
+Company operations generate waste, including biological waste and hazardous waste, and we work with specialist third parties to manage its disposal.
+Waste can have adverse impacts on the environment and human health through pollution.

 We look at waste not only in its end state, but also evaluate how it was produced.
 We promote a waste hierarchy, focusing on waste prevention and reduction, then prioritising the reuse, recycling, repurposing and safe disposal of the waste materials we produce in distinct ways:

 - In production: We look for product design and process innovations to decrease waste by-products created during manufacturing (see Product environmental stewardship).
 We use solvent recovery systems to reduce the need for raw materials recovery systems recycle reducing the need for raw materials

 - On-site with employees: Employees identify waste elimination projects and implement process changes or apply for funding from the Natural Resources Reduction Governance Group (NRRGG)

 - For disposal: We maximise opportunities to reuse and recycle where possible

 We are also exploring circular business models to maximise resource efficiency to a rate the Earth can regenerate and help the global community stay inside the planetary boundaries.
 We follow these circular economy principles:

 - Design out waste and pollution: designing out the negative impacts of economic activity that cause damage to human health and natural systems, including the release of greenhouse gases and hazardous substances, pollution of air, land, and water, as well as structural waste

 - Keep products and materials in use: favouring activities that preserve value in the form of energy, labour, and materials.
 This means designing for durability, reuse, remanufacturing, and recycling to keep products, components, and materials circulating in the economy